NEUSCHWANSTEIN

 Neuschwanstein biography

 This is German prog from the late seventies.
 Instrumentally, acoustic guitar, flute, harpsichord and a variety of keyboards lock together to make an extremely rich and beautiful musical backdrop, with some absolutely gorgeous themes.
 The music is melodic with detailed arrangements and interesting orchestration.
 The vocalist sounds remarkably like Peter Gabriel; lyrics are all in English.
 The sound could be described as "Planets" period ELOY meets "Moonmadness" period CAMEL, with a touch of MACHIAVEL.
-The reissue on CD of a real "must", a mythical disk from unknown musicians.
+The reissue on CD of a real "must", a mythical disc from unknown musicians.

 NEUSCHWANSTEIN Videos (YouTube and more)